Arron Mosby: Professional career

+Carolina Panthers

-After going unselected in the 2022 NFL Draft, Mosby was signed by the Carolina Panthers as an undrafted free agent.
+After going unselected in the 2022 NFL draft, Mosby was signed by the Carolina Panthers as an undrafted free agent.
 He was waived at the final roster cuts, but was later re-signed to the practice squad.
 He was elevated to the active roster for their week one game against the Cleveland Browns, and their week two game against the New York Giants, and made his debut in the latter, appearing on 16 special teams snaps.
 He was signed to the active roster on September 21, and spent one week there before being waived on September 26, after which he was re-signed to the practice squad.
 He was promoted back to the active roster on October 15.
 He was waived on November 19 and re-signed to the practice squad.
 He signed a reserve/future contract on January 9, 2023.
+Mosby was waived by Carolina on August 1.

+Green Bay Packers

+On August 3, 2023, Mosby was claimed off waivers by the Green Bay Packers.
+He was released on August 29.
+A day later, he was signed to the Packers' practice squad.
+He signed a reserve/future contract with Green Bay on January 22, 2024.

+On August 24, 2024, in the preseason finale against the Baltimore Ravens, Mosby strip-sacked rookie quarterback Devin Leary, which was recovered by teammate Anthony Johnson Jr. for a touchdown.
+On the very next drive, he picked off Leary on a short pass.
+His performance ultimately landed him a spot on the Packers' initial 53-man roster ahead of the season.
+Mosby made 16 appearances for Green Bay in 2024, recording 2 pass deflections, 0.5 sacks, and 12 combined tackles.

+On April 8, 2025, Mosby re-signed with the Packers on an ERFA tender.
+He was released on August 26 as part of final roster cuts and signed to the practice squad the next day.
+Mosby was elevated to the active roster for Week 7 and 9 and signed to the active roster on November 4.